 I ask that you withdraw your armies to the foreshore, that you liberate all Ulfish thralls still in servitude, and that you renounce your aggressive attempts against my land.
 If you act at once, I will demand no reparations.
 If you fail to heed my request, your people will be killed and Ska blood will flow deep.
 My armies now exceed yours in number.
 They are trained to strike and strike again, but to take no blows in return.
 My ships control the Narrow Sea; we can burn your coastal towns at will.
-Shortly you will see movement of Ska troops.
+Shortly you will see black smoke rising along the shores of Skaghane, and your folk will know the same woe you have visited upon my people.
+I call upon you to end your futile dream of conquest; you can not harm us; we can destroy you, and Bring you great grief.
+These are the words of Aillas, King of Troicinet, Dascinet, Scola and Ulfland.
+Aillas sealed the letter and sent the parcel to be delivered by a captive Ska knight.
+A week went by and the only response was a sudden movement of Ska troops.
 East from the Foreshore came the great black army, moving with ominous deliberation.
 Aillas had no slightest intention of attacking so massive a force.
 Immediately however he sent skirmishers out to lure the Ska light cavalry within range of his archers.
 Small parties circled to attack the baggage trains and to harass generally the lines of communication.
 The Ska army split into two units of about equal strength, the first proceeding to the town Kerquar on the west and the second moving east to Blackthorn Heath, at the center of North Ulfland.
 Ulf patrols became ever bolder, riding to within shouting distance of the Ska to call insults, in the hope of enticing a group away from the main body, where they could be ambushed and cut to pieces.
 At night Ska sentries went in fear of their lives and were as often murdered as not, and finally the Ska themselves began sending out night patrols, and setting up their own ambushes, which to some extent diminished Ulf pressures, though the Ska still lost more than they gained.